 Why Trust The Spruce?

 As a seasoned lifestyle writer, Lindsey Lanquist understands what a difference a great product recommendation can make.
 That’s why she makes sure to recommend products that are sleek, reliable, and well-reviewed by those who’ve tried them.
+She is a Nashville-based writer and editor who covers décor, health, food, and lifestyle.
 To create this list, she selected products for their practicality, functionality, and style.